 In November 2018, the APPG issued its report “Islamophobia Defined: The inquiry into a working definition of Islamophobia.”

-It puts forward the following definition:
+It puts forward the following definition on page 56 of its report:

 As with Runnymede 2017, the above definition uses the word “racism” the way that sociologists do.
 Accordingly, it inevitably leads to the same arguments in response, namely that “Muslims are not a race, so how can you be racist against them?”